pigozzif/Information_Retrieval_2019-2020_Project/README.md

 ## Navigating the Project
 The project consists of the following source files:
-* `web_crawler.py` contains the `WebCrawler` class, supposed to manage and coordinate a team of "child" crawlers.
+* `web_crawler.py` contains the `WebCrawler` class, supposed to manage and coordinate a team of "child" crawlers;
-* `single_crawler.py` contains the "child" crawlers' class that extend the `threading.Thread` class and physically crawl the Web.
+* `single_crawler.py` contains the "child" crawlers' class that extend the `threading.Thread` class and physically crawl the Web;
 * `frontier.py` contains the frontier implementation;
 * `main.py` is a simple script to instantiate and launch a web crawler.
 The user is supposed to work on this file; in particular, he/she may decide what to do with the retrieved webpages.